nluo/horse-races/README.md

 ### Service/retrieveData

-Service to talk to 3rd Party API to retrieve the latest horse races and return a list of 5 races sorted by expired time, done in functional style without side effects
+A service to talk to 3rd Party API to retrieve the latest horse races and transform the the response to a list of 5 races (with competitors) sorted by expired time, this service and data transformation are done in functional style without side effects.

 ## Frontend project structures